Delivery information etc

 If we can send the order by Royal Mail there is no supplement to any UK address though there are significant size/weight restrictions (it must be smaller than 60cm and 2Kg) and the whole order has to fit in one box.

-We can sometimes send medium sized orders (which can be packed in one box) to outlying areas more cheaply by using an alternative carrier (e.g. Hermes), contact us for a carriage quote.
+We can sometimes send medium sized orders (which can be packed in one box) to outlying areas more cheaply by using an alternative carrier (e.g. Hermes/Evri), note this often takes significantly longer to arrive.

 DX Express are our main carrier and the following postcodes are classified by them as Scottish Highlands for carriage charge purposes, i.e. a significant supplement (£12 incl fuel surcharge and VAT, as at March 22) is chargeable.